dean-tahory/CP-solutions/README.md

 # CP-solutions
-Competitive Programming Solutions in C++11
+Competitive Programming Solutions in C++11 by Dean Tahory.

 The code can be compiled using the following command:
 ```